ChaosLife is the site for the humorous, personal and

 Are The Comics Autobiographical?

 Most of the humorous ones you’ll find here focus on our personal life, often hyperbolized.
 Others are just what interest us at the time, which can range from social networking to politics to socks.

-To expand on that sentiment, I never want anyone to feel bad for mistaking the character for a man or a woman.
+To expand on that sentiment, I never want anyone to feel bad for mistaking my comic character (A.) for a man or a woman.
 I don’t identify with either gender (this is called “agender”) so I choose not to over exaggerate any gender-specific features.
 If you read it as a man, identify with it and later find out I have crotch giblets or chromosomes you didn’t suspect me having, what’s wrong with that?
 You shouldn’t have to know what’s in someone’s DNA in order to relate to them.
 If you feel you do, then I’m sorry — but my DNA is here to stay, as is my personal identity.